illinois-cs419/illinois-cs419.github.io/index.md

 **Attending class and completing the work is a chance to earn 5% extra credit for the semester**

 ### 4 Credit Option ###
-If you are taking the course for 4 credits, you will complete an extra project implelementing real-time transformation of web content for accessibility.
-The projects will be done in groups and we will release details by Week 3.
+If you are taking the course for 4 credits, you will complete an extra project implelementing a ray-tracer.

 ## Exams ##
 This class will have three midterm exams and no final exam.
 The third midterm will be just before finals.
 Each exam is 50 minutes long.